JeremiahKaren/35percent.github.io/redefining-social-rent.md

  * How will the GLA ensure that the Tory-run DCLG/HCA agrees to this?

- * Will the GLA publish the individual details? - i.e. NHHT's individual agreements with Benchmark Rent Levels for specific schemes like the Aylesbury?
+ * Will the GLA publish the individual agreements? - i.e. individual funding agreements with full details of the Benchmark Rent Levels for specific schemes like Notting Hill Housing's Aylesbury estate scheme?
 It has rejected FOI requests for such agreements in the past on the basis of 'commercial confidentiality'.

-If the perpetuity guarantees are not inserted then the Mayor's new London Affordable Rent will prove a quick and temporary fix to the housing crisis that will last only as long as the fixed term tenancies issued under this tenure.
+If the small print is not updated and perpetuity guarantees not inserted, then the Mayor's new __London Affordable Rent__ will prove a quick and temporary fix to the housing crisis that will last only as long as the fixed term tenancies issued under this new tenure.

-Furthermore, the Mayor's new affordable housing policy does nothing but further confuse affordable housing terminology, while reducing the policy requirement for social rented housing and allowing it to be substituted by other tenures.
+In summary, the Mayor's new affordable housing policy does nothing but further confuse affordable housing terminology, while reducing the policy requirement for social rented housing and allowing it to be substituted by other less affordable tenures.
 Here's our detailed response submitted in response to the Mayor's policy proposals earlier this year.
 We asked him to go back to the drawing board - you can [read it here.](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf)